Is Your Chimney Tall Enough for a Fire?

 It’s this effect that balances out the difference and why you should expect smoke to immediately evacuate upwards when you first light the fire.

 There’s no ‘luck’ involved with chimney design.
-A great chimney which ‘pulls like a train’ will have followed the right principles of design to take account of physics and pressure differences.
+A great chimney that ‘pulls like a train’ will have followed the right principles of design to take account of physics and pressure differences.

 So, is a taller chimney better?